DLR-AMR/t8code_JOSS/paper.md

 straightforwardly supported due to `t8code`'s modular code structure and clear distinction between low- and high-level mesh operations [@holke2023t8code].
 This gives our AMR solution an unique position in the market catering for a wide range of use cases.
-Application developers usually interact with `t8code` via a callback interface.
 Currently, `t8code` is optimized for grid-based applications using face-to-face connectivity between elements, such as Finite-Volume and Discontinuous Galerkin methods.
 In the future, we plan to support node-to-node connectivity and hanging nodes resolution to further